Note: This post was originally published on November 13, 2018.

-Anyone familiar with YouTube will know that one creator has dominated the platform for the past 5 years as the most-subscribed to channel.
-PewDiePie, one of the most talked-about gamers in the world, has held onto his position as King of YouTube since 2013, but that crown has been severely threatened in the last few months by a media giant, and although the influencer is hanging on, the battle is far from over.
+Anyone familiar with YouTube will know that one creator has dominated the platform for the past 5 years as the most-subscribed-to channel.
+PewDiePie, one of the most talked-about gamers in the world, has held onto his position as King of YouTube since 2013, but that crown has been severely threatened in the last few months by media giant T-Series, and although the influencer is hanging on, the battle is far from over.

 - In December 2018, PewDiePie was the 8th most viewed influencer in the world with 499M YouTube views. up 23 places from the previous month

 - Since the 1st October 2018, he has generated a staggering 1.3B YouTube views, and 90M YouTube engagements